fagan2888/CountryIndicatorsMining/README.md

 ## Disclaimer
 This repository is **not** the actual workspace of this project.
 The workspace is too messy for other people to understand (I'm so sorry), so I copy essential files and scripts from the workspace and restructure them so that you can find the things you want.
-Therefore, it is impossible to rerun the experiment straightforwardly from this repository.
-But, if you want to do so, you may download this repo, edit and run python scripts on your own.
+As a result, it is impossible to rerun the experiment straightforwardly from this repository.
+But, if you want to do so, you may download this repo, edit and run python scripts on your own (in your local computer).
 I have added explanations to all functions for this reason.
 By combining them with my report, I'm sure that you are able to reproduce the experiments.

 ## Contact